jiweil/Visualizing-and-Understanding-Neural-Models-in-NLP/README.md

 The saliency matrix will be stored in the file "matrix".

+Run the variance saliency model:

+sh saliency_variance.sh

+The saliency matrix will be stored in the file "matrix".

 ![Alt Text](http://stanford.edu/~jiweil/visual.png)

 ##Folders and Files
 input.txt: the input sentence.

 sentiment_bidi: training bi-directional lstms on the Stanford Sentiment Treebank.
 You can either download a pretrained model (sentiment_bidi/model) or train it yourself by running sentiment_bidi/main.lua

+sentiment_uni: training uni-directional standard recurrent models.

 data/dict.txt: word dictionary.
 Current models only support tokens found in the dictionary.
 Will fix it soon.